ghillairet/emftriple/README.md

 Resource.Factory.Registry.INSTANCE.getExtensionToFactoryMap().put("*", new RDFResourceFactory());
 ```

 Create your resources and fill it with some objects.
+The `Book` class is defined in the `org.eclipselabs.emftriple.junit` project.

 ```java
 ResourceSet resourceSet = new ResourceSetImpl();